 If you’ve been harassed, discriminated against or victimised at work you could make a claim.

 We can help you to understand your legal position and decide what your next steps should be, including your options for funding your claim.
-Please ask if we can deal with your case on a No Win, No Fee basis.

 Time limits to make a workplace discrimination claim are tight, so get in touch with our Employment Law Solicitors for free initial legal advice as soon as possible.